dArccc/dArccc/README.md

 Hi folks :wave:

-I'm Devaansh, a Web Developer in MERN Stack, and a Machine Learning enthusiast.
-I like to solve problems on Leetcode, CodeChef and Hackerrank.
+I'm Devaansh, a Web Developer in MERN Stack, and a ML/DS enthusiast.
+I like to solve problems on Leetcode and CodeChef.
 I also want to try out my hands on Open Source and maybe DevOps.

-I'm pursuing my graduation in engineering focused on Electronics and Telecommunication from Pune University.
+I'm pursuing my graduation in engineering focused on Electronics and Communication from Pune University.
 I like to learn about how things work and try out new tools and technologies.
-I love to participate in events and interact with people in developer communities on reddit, discord and dev.to.
+I love to participate in events and interact with people in developer communities on Reddit and Discord.

 <img align="right" src="https://github.com/devkakeri06/devkakeri06/blob/main/24dbd0bc48de0490557024cf7f92a736.gif" width="300" height="250" />
 <p align="left">

-   - 🔭 I’m currently working on **developing new skills.**
+   - 🔭 I’m currently working on **Web Development and DSA.**

-   - 🌱 I’m currently learning **Competitive Programming and Machine Learning.**

    - 👯 I’m looking to collaborate on **projects.**